srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 I'm thinking of inserting the  following cell in cell 2 of the notebooks so that the user just *Run all* during the session.
 The program will automatically uninstall `click`, kill the session, trigger, and auto-restart.
 The user simply needs to press *Run All* again.

-Solution: This cell solves the issue, and I could easily add it when I remove the private token from each notebook before making the repository public.
+*Solution*: This cell resolves the issue, and I can easily add it when I remove the private token from each notebook before making the repository public.
 It could only be mentioned once in Chapter 5, when gTTs is first introduced, since the following chapters do not repeat the setting up of the environment each time.

 ````